animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 >
 > The [next one was in a geriatric unit (a facility for the elderly)](#geriatric-unit-hospitalization), so consider me reprimanded.

-#### The entirety of my social life, spanning 2020 - 2024:
+### The entirety of my social life, spanning 2020 - 2024:

 - ["Taylor-CAM"](https://arxiv.org/abs/2006.08601).
 - Waxed wise with a close friend who I met on a trip to Israel many years back — someone who rather serendipitously was seated next to me on that plane — about reinforcement learning on Facebook, reconnected, and at his birthday party ran into someone who my religious friend (different guy incidentally) introduced me to years ago, who I then kept running into the next weeks at the beach literally by just remarkable luck, and each usually-accidental date we had was like a reinforcement learning episode, of me trying to listen to my subconscious and instinct, and getting rewarded or punished and ultimately the world’s lowest ever score aside from one much needed hug!
 We were both RL agents in that one (no not ["reinforcement learning agents"](https://github.com/slerman12/UnifiedMLold2/tree/master/Agents), "real life agents")!
 The fun never ends.
 - The next summer I got another miraculous house situation where this really attractive person my age gave me a house rental without a lease with her lesbian roommate (roommates plural ‘cause girlfriend) and no background checks, where I came up with my [BittleBot idea with the methodology of using YouTube](https://github.com/AGI-init/Tributaries/blob/73e95d5006438f678507d0067025e484e66c6e73/Examples/Sweeps/Bittle.py#L11), and she was like a famous YouTuber, and not even the first talented YouTuber I got to meet (the other one by chance while I was editing [a YouTube video](https://youtu.be/VKoSfmECpx0?si=6PNBfaqbE-iY_GV8) in the park)!
 Then we never talked again (except the second person who I ran into a few years later, by a [physics-subverting](https://www.nature.com/articles/s41524-023-01164-8) precognitive sense that I can’t even describe here, who I talked to around the theme of "fire" just before I wrote [this essay about fire](Philosophy/Fire.md) and Chenliang called me in to notify/"fire" me I didn’t get him enough papers — not sure what that would’ve entailed considering the statistically significant correlations of all of these probably deserving [their own interrogation of p-value](https://github.com/animal-tree/SuspiciousnessofSynchronicitiesAndParanoia/blob/main/quackery.md)).
 - Somebody I was texting, who I knew from undergrad, was planning to go to Acadia National Park with me, and that inspired me to call my [rQdia paper](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C33&q=rqdia&btnG=) "rQdia" (pronounced Arcadia), but that one was on purpose, and it was rejected, and we ended up not going (it’s still in the not-really-planned-but-hypothetical books)!
 - Well, I suppose there was the thanksgiving with Lily (see [in next chapter](#intimacy-healing)), which I also appreciated and appreciate and give thanks to.
 As well as somebody from Texas who hung out with me, due to our Meetup groups.
+Okay, including [some](https://github.com/user-attachments/assets/a6fa1526-abdd-4307-8593-e4871a28e2fb) PhD students.
 And an older woman that gave me a "Life Application Study Bible."
 And the 87 year old neighbor who lived upstairs to my grandparents, Gorgen.
 About three or four other texters I thumb-war'd as well.

-That’s all the very brief glimpses of [happiness](https://github.com/user-attachments/assets/c857908b-f4db-438d-b597-a5beb25428d3) I [got](https://github.com/user-attachments/assets/d90d847e-0364-4c33-94ea-146045da8f73) under Chenliang (or mostly Henry for that matter).
+That’s all the very brief glimpses of [happiness](https://github.com/user-attachments/assets/c857908b-f4db-438d-b597-a5beb25428d3) I [got](https://github.com/user-attachments/assets/d90d847e-0364-4c33-94ea-146045da8f73) under Chenliang (or mostly [Henry](https://github.com/user-attachments/assets/e2e55660-57be-415b-9371-7918e93add5a) for that matter).
 Resume [tragedy](https://github.com/user-attachments/assets/236cf39c-c0a4-45e2-b932-18f62195edd2).

-### More seriously

-#### Rituals, Religion, & Hell
+### Rituals, Religion, & Hell

 One of the most powerful rituals was during the Tayler hospitalization.
 When they first brought me in, before the psychiatric unit, I was held in some various different rooms.
 One of them, was part of a hallway where there was a male nurse sitting outside, who looked just like my best friend.
 He even had a nametag that I think was my best friend's first name, so I vaguely recall.
 I knew it wasn't my best friend, but somehow led him in a ritual, that he willingly participated in.
 The state I was in was shamanic.
 He was about my age and let me speak to him as if I was speaking to my best friend, as he literally sat on the floor when I told him to and followed my every instruction.
 I was playful and had unambiguous humor and self awareness in my voice.
 I understood the nurse wasn't literally him, my best friend who I projected not-fully-intentionally.